-Certain new accounting standards and interpretations have been published that are not mandatory for December 31, 2020 reporting periods and have not been early adopted by the Company.
+Certain new accounting standards and interpretations have been published that are not mandatory for December 31, 2022 reporting periods and have not been early adopted by the Company.
 These standards are not expected to have a material impact on the Company's financial position or results of operations.

-C.P.
-Thomas S. Heather Rodriguez Chairman of the Audit Committee Gruma, S.A.B. de C.V.
-Rio de la Plata, No 407 Col. Del Valle 66220 Garza Garcia, N.L.
+Lic.
+Thomas S. Heather Chairman of the Audit Committee Gruma, S.A.B. de C.V.
+Calzada del Valle, No 407 Col. Del Valle 66220 Garza Garcia, N.L.

 In compliance with the General Provisions Applicable to Entities and Issuers Supervised by the National Banking and Securities Commission (Commission) that hire External Auditing for Basic Financial Statements Services (Provisions) issued on April 26, 2018, as amended, I hereby declare in accordance with article 37 of said Provisions, the following, in connection with the consolidated financial statements of Gruma, S.A.B. de C.V.
-(Issuer) for the year ended on December 31, 2020:
+(Issuer) for the year ended on December 31, 2022, as well as in my capacity as the legal representative of the Firm in those points that refer specifically to the Firm itself, that:

-- I. I am a certified public accountant with the valid registration number 18803 in the General Administration Federal Tax Audit (Administración General de Auditoría Fiscal Federal) (AGAFF), of the Tax Administration Service, issued on June 27, 2019.
-Additionally, the Firm I work in has the valid registration number 06839 in the AGAFF.
+- I. I am a certified public accountant with the valid registration number 17646 in the General Administration Federal Tax Audit (Administración General de Auditoría Fiscal Federal) (AGAFF), of the Tax Administration Service, issued on September 8, 2010.
+Additionally, the Firm I work in has the valid registration number 06839 in the AGAFF issued on August 12, 1999.
 Additionally, I comply with the other requirements indicated in articles 4 and 5 of the Provisions.
 To this date, both registrations are currently in force. - II.
 From the date on which I provide my External Audit services, during the development of the same and until the issuance of the corresponding External Audit report, as well as the required communications and opinions in accordance with those indicated in Article 15 of the Provisions, as applicable, I comply with the requirements referred to in articles 4 and 5 of the Provisions.
 I also state that the Firm complies with the provisions of articles 6, 9 and 10, in relation to article 14 of the Provisions. - III.
 That the Firm has documentary evidence of the implemented quality control system referred to in Article 9 of the Provisions and participates in a quality evaluation program that conforms to the requirements contemplated in Article 12 of the Provisions. - IV.
-I grant my express consent to provide the Commission with the information it requires in order to verify compliance with the requirements described above. - V. The Firm I work in, is obligated to keep physically or through digital images, or optical or electromagnetic means and for a period of not less than 5 years from the conclusion of the audit, all the documentation, information and other elements of judgment that cover the compliance of the previous requirements. - VI.
-I have audited the basic financial statements of the Entity for 5 years; also, the Firm in which I work has provided the external audit service for approximately 30 years.
+I grant my express consent to provide the Commission with the information it requires in order to verify compliance with the requirements described above. - V. The Firm I work in, is obligated to keep physically or through digital images, or optical or electromagnetic means and for a period of not less than 5 years from the conclusion of the audit, all the documentation, information and other elements of judgment that cover the compliance of the previous requirements.

+VI.
+I have audited the basic financial statements of the Entity for 2 years; also, the Firm in which I work has provided the external audit service for approximately 32 years.